Frequently Asked Question

 What should I do if my Snugr box indicates a loss of communication with the servers?

-Last Updated 6 months ago
+Last Updated a year ago

 In order to function correctly, your Snugr box must be powered by the socket provided and requires access to an internet connection.
 The Snugr central unit automatically connects to the Snugr servers once configured.